 By Tom House, PhD, with Lindsay Berra

-There are many misconceptions out there about how a pitcher should grip a baseball, but I believe there are a few key points young pitchers should keep in mind to prevent injury and increase both velocity and movement as both their bodies and their deliveries grow and develop.
+There are many misconceptions out there about pitch grips, but I believe there are a few key points young pitchers should keep in mind to prevent injury and increase both velocity and movement as both their bodies and their deliveries grow and develop.

 Proper grip on a baseball is simple and straightforward.
 Cut the ball in half with the thumb and middle finger, then arrange the wrist and forearm with a pre-set angle in the glove and deliver the pitch, without twisting, snapping or curving the wrist or fingers into release.
 Those actions only create stress on the elbow, not movement on the ball.
 It is the angle of the wrist and forearm that creates movement.
 There are two exceptions: a split finger or a forkball, but even on those pitches, the thumb is equidistant between the “V” of the fork.
 Every 1/8 inch by which the thumb and middle finger miss cutting the baseball in half will cost you eight inches at home plate.